camronjacobson/clean_pipeline/README.md

 ##### Why the Visualization Shows Fewer Edges

-You're absolutely correct that not all 3,690 edges are visible in the network graph.
+Not all 3,690 edges are visible in the network graph.
 This is intentional for several reasons:

 1. **Visual Clarity**: Displaying all 3,690 edges would create an incomprehensible "hairball" visualization
 2. **Performance**: Rendering thousands of edges in a web browser would be extremely slow